pelayoarbues/quartz/content/mocs/Bio.md

 Throughout my career, I've had the privilege of working on exciting projects.
 Some of my proudest moments include:

 - Developing a high-impact recommender system with a small team at a large retail company
-- Building and nurturing a high-performance data science team at idealista with a large economic impact on the organization.
+- Building and nurturing a high-performance data science team at idealista with a large economic impact on the organization through multiple innovation projects.

 Looking ahead, I'm driven by the goal of applying my skills to address human challenges on a broader scale.
 I aspire to be recognized for leading ethical, high-performing teams that delivers outstanding solutions.